sheetalbongale/sheetalbongale/README.md

 ## Sheetal Bongale 👋

-👩🏻‍💻  I am an experiencd full-stack Data Scientist with a keen interest in Python Programming & Machine Learning.
+👩🏻‍💻  I am an experiencd full-stack Data Scientist with a keen interest in python programming, machine learning and using AI for good.
+I enjoyed working on complex problems and fix them with easy and effective data driven solutions.

 #### 📈  Looking forward to -